andrescorrada/IntroductionToAlgebraicEvaluation/SimplestExampleOfEvaluationWithAlgebraicGeometry.md

 uncertainty.
 Algebra has no brain.
 No probability distribution that models how errorful the experiment or observation will be like.
 Algebra is perfect for intelligence thermometers.
+One can think of these observables as the data sketch of the decisions that will be used to evaluate the noisy algorithms.
+Once you fix the decision events you will collect from the test set, you will be able to define the unknown statistics that explain your "surface" frequency counts.
+2. The immediate consequence of just estimating sample statistics is that these are finite once you have settled on the decision events.
+If you are just observing events related to single items, as we will consider here, then there is a finite polynomial of the unobserved evaluation statistics that will be equivalent to the observed decision event.

+## Algebraic evaluation of the trivial ensemble (n=1)

+The trivial mathematical object exists in many mathematical fields.
+Algebraic evaluation is the same.
+The ensemble consisting of one noisy algorithm is the trivial evaluation ensemble.